coderdojobelfast/java/sessions.md

 * ArrayAddMoreBlocks  lists

 More flexible than arrays as not fixed length; add and remove as you please.

-`arrayaddmoreblocks` adds three blocks each time you call it.
-Note two separate variables & objects at at (1) and (2).
+`arrayaddmoreblocks` adds three blocks each time you call it.Note  two separate variables & objects at (1) and (2).

 Task - change the building materials, add a couple more.

 * NamedSigns maps